 Building the internal business case?
 Download the one-page summary of this workshop, including objectives, format, outcomes, and pricing, to share with your leadership team or procurement process.

-During this call Dr. Dayna will learn your current challenges, the seniority mix of your audience, and the outcomes you need.
+We'll talk about what's happening in your organization, the seniority mix of your audience and the outcomes you need.

 Thank you for reaching out.
 Dr. Dayna's team will get back to you within 48 hours.